 another with a higher average income, and this helps us understand the

 The neighbors in the Mesilla Park neighborhood in Las Cruces are low income, making it among the lowest income neighborhoods in America.

 NeighborhoodScout's research shows that this neighborhood has an income lower

 With 37.5% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 81.6%

 The Neighbors: Occupations

-In the Mesilla Park neighborhood, 34.1% of the working population is employed in executive, management, and professional occupations.
+In the Mesilla Park neighborhood, 34.1% of the working population is employed in

 The second most important occupational group in this neighborhood is

 sales and service jobs, from major sales accounts, to working in fast food restaurants, with 30.6% of the residents employed.